Kafka to ClickHouse connector.

 Very low

-Learn how to stream data from Kafka to ClickHouse using Kafka Engine, ClickPipes, or Kafka Connect.
+Learn how to stream data from Kafka to ClickHouse using the Kafka table Engine, ClickPipes, or Kafka Connect.
 Understand when to use each.

 From Kafka to ClickHouse: Get all details.